andrewgormley/educenter-hugo/exampleSite/content/english/rules/vcodaw/_index.md

 1\.9.5 – Only a vcod.gg Referee from this list can be an official spectator.
 Anyone who falsely pretends to be a vcod.gg Referee will receive a temporary ban from vcod.gg competitions.

-1\.9.6 – A vcod.gg referee should ensure the match is played according to the rules.
+1\.9.6 – A vcod.gg Referee should ensure the match is played according to the rules.

 1\.9.7 – Clans have the right to refuse a vcod.gg Referee, but must state a specific reason why.
 The vcod.gg Admin and Supervisors cannot be refused.